 Dr. David Glowacki | Project Leader

-Scientist, author, philosopher, and inventor.
-Glowacki has published across a range of subjects.
-His scientific research straddles the boundary where physics meets chemistry – where classical effects are fading out and quantum effects are just kicking in. dS is motivated by his desire to reveal our connection to the beautiful and subtle microscopic world.
+Scientist, artist, author, and philosopher, Glowacki’s interests span science, digital art, and cultural theory.
+He’s responsible for dreaming up the entire dS project, including designing the algorithms that run it, and writing the first version of the dS code.
+As a Royal Society Research fellow at the University of Bristol, Glowacki’s scientific research straddles the boundary where physics meets chemistry – where classical effects are fading out and quantum effects are just kicking in. dS is motivated by his desire to reveal our connection to the beautiful and subtle microscopic world.

 Dr. Tom Mitchell | Music Technologist